 WordPress provides a function

-add_image_size() which helps to create new post_thumbnail size.
+add_image_size() which helps to register new post_thumbnail size.

 add_theme_support( 'post-thumbnails' );

-If we pass the third parameter as true then the image will be a hard crop.
+If we pass the fourth parameter as true then the image will be a hard crop.
 If we pass false then the image will be crop proportionally.

 Example code would be as follows.